-Beach Municipal Federal Credit Union awards 2017 Education Scholarships
+Beach Municipal Federal Credit Union Awards 2020 Education Scholarships

-Both students were awarded a $2,500 scholarship based on their exceptional academics, original essays and extensive involvement in both school and the community.
+Amber and Caroline were each awarded a $2,500 scholarship based on their exceptional academics, original essays and extensive involvement in both school and the community.

-Please join us in wishing both David and Parker the best of luck at college and in the future.
+Please join us in wishing Amber, Caroline and Lauren the best of luck at college and in the future.

 About Beach Municipal Federal Credit Union